-Moving on, there’s simply a 3.5mm input on the side of physical connections and a micro-USB port for charging the speaker.
-Regarding battery life, Bose is claiming up to eight hours of use which isn’t too bad, but if you’re intending on playing this all day, some of the competitors offers slightly more with 10 or 12hrs of life.
-You can be the judge how much you need.
+Moving on, there’s simply a 3.5mm input on the side for physical connections and a micro-USB port for charging the speaker.
+Regarding battery life, Bose is claiming up to eight hours of use which isn’t too bad, but if you’re intending on playing this all day, some of the competitors offers slightly more with 10 or 12 hours of life – you can be the judge how much you need.

-But let’s get into the audio test and see if this speaker can seal the deal.
+But let’s get into the audio review and see if this speaker can seal the deal.